 Click on Save to your computer.

-Now login to your WordPress dashboard by going to [yourdomain.com]/wp-admin and type in your e-mail id and password that you registered using your hosting site after installing WordPress in it.
+Now login to your WordPress dashboard by going to [yourdomain.com]/wp-admin and type in your e-mail id and password that you registered using your host at the installing WordPress in it.

 In most cases, this process should work flawlessly.